COMMUNITY ACTION PLANNING

 STAR first worked with Mayo Community Forum in 2008 to design a Community Futures Programme for County Mayo.
 So far 24 communities have been assisted by the programme to prepare Community Action Plans – with 4 communities taking part in the programme each year.
 We have supported the programme by training and mentoring local ‘community support volunteers’ to work with communities, providing our Community Action Planning tools and templates, and some hands on technical assistance.
 Our aim is to build local capacity to carry out Community Action Planning so our direct involvement has diminished over time – and now its great just to hear how they are doing.

-As delivery partners with the Coalfields Regeneration Trust in Scotland, we developed and implemented a 3 year Coalfields Community Futures Programme.
+As delivery partners with the Coalfields Regeneration Trust in Scotland, we developed and implemented the Coalfields Community Futures Programme.
 The programme is aimed at supporting ex coal mining communities to develop community capacity and attract new funding – with a focus on assisting communities to prepare Community Action Plans, build local partnerships, networks and organisational capacity, and fund early action projects to help demonstrate success.
-13 communities took part in the programme, with some very positive regeneration activity.
-As a result of this success, CRT are now expanding the programme to enable more communities to take part over the next 2 years.
+13 communities took part in the initial 3 year programme, with some very positive regeneration activity.
+CRT are now expanding the programme to enable more communities to take part.

 The first Community Action Plan in East Ayrshire was with Dalmellington in 2011, an ex-coal mining community that had suffered 30 years of decline, but saw its future as a small tourist town on the edge of the New Galloway Forest park.
 Sharon Smith, Secretary of the Community Council said: